tekyjd/Record-Suspension-Application-Eligibility/README.md

                     const schedule1Message = `
                         Based on the information you provided, you appear to have been convicted of a Schedule 1 offence.
                         Generally, individuals convicted of a Schedule 1 offence are ineligible for a record suspension.
-                        However, under Section 4(3) of the <Criminal Records Act>, exceptions may apply (e.g., if you were not in a position of trust or if the age difference with the victim was small).
+                        However, under Section 4(3) of the <i>Criminal Records Act</i>, exceptions may apply (e.g., if you were not in a position of trust or if the age difference with the victim was small).
                         For more information, consult a legal professional or the Parole Board of Canada website.
                     `;
                     return { status: "schedule1_exception", message: schedule1Message, eligibleDate: null, missingAnswers: [] };